 - Double Adventure "Mission on Mithril".
-Weather on the planet Mithril was determined randomly.
-It included both mild and severe storms on a regular basis, with the temperature almost always below freezing.
+Weather on the planet Mithril is determined randomly.
+It includes both mild and severe storms on a regular basis, with the temperature almost always below freezing.

 - Supplement 2 Animal Encounters.
-Depending on the type of planet they were on, PCs could encounter tornadoes, sandstorms, monsoons (severe winds and violent rain), and blizzards.
+Depending on the type of planet they are on, PCs can encounter tornadoes, sandstorms, monsoons (severe winds and violent rain), and blizzards.

 - Gamma World module GW6 Alpha Factor.
-Gamma World weather could be nasty.
-Each day there was a 40% chance of bad weather, including thunderstorms with lightning, hailstorms, snow storms, ice storms, monsoons, tornadoes and acid rain (with real acid).
+Gamma World weather can be nasty.
+Each day there is a 40% chance of bad weather, including thunderstorms with lightning, hailstorms, snow storms, ice storms, monsoons, tornadoes and acid rain (with real acid).

 - Mouse Guard.
 Members of the title organization have to worry about this all the time.
 The Territories have bad weather on a regular basis in every season of the year, including snow storms (late Fall through early Spring), blizzards and ice storms (Winter), heat waves (Summer), rain (all year long), thunderstorms with possible lightning strikes and flash floods (late Spring and late Summer) and autumn storms (late Fall).
 Nasty weather is one of the four hazards that the GM uses to create obstacles on a mission.

-- Call Of Cthulhu supplement Dreamlands, adventure "Yellow Sails".
-When the Investigators arrivew at Sarrub the weather will be extremely bad: freezing winds blowing off the sea, bringing blizzards and sleet.
+- Call of Cthulhu supplement Dreamlands, adventure "Yellow Sails".
+When the Investigators arrive at Sarrub the weather will be extremely bad: freezing winds blowing off the sea, bringing blizzards and sleet.

-- This is how Napoleon's campaign in Russia ended up with a colossal failure: as the French army was invading the Russian land all the way to Moscow, the winter came.
+- This is how Napoleon's campaign in Russia ended in a colossal failure: as the French army was invading the Russian land, the winter came.
 And with it chilling blizzards that decimated the ill-equipped troops.

 - Happened again to a lesser extent during Hitler's attempted invasion of Russia.

-- The Spanish Armada getting wrecked by a bunch of nasty thunderstorms while trying to invade Britain.
+- The Spanish Armada was destroyed by a series of nasty thunderstorms while trying to invade Britain.